loomnetwork/unity-sdk/README.md

    return the key/value it stored.
 4. You can press the `Call GetMsg` button to send a simple query to the `BluePrint` contract.

+## Building the SDK

+`BuildScripts` folder contains scripts for building loom-unity-sdk.unitypackage for Windows and macOS.
+Scripts use the `UNITY_PATH` environment variable to determine the Unity executable path, if it is set; alternatively, the path can be passed as an argument.
+As a fallback, standard Unity installation directory might be used.
+The package is built to `Assets\~NonVersioned\loom-unity-sdk.unitypackage`.

 ## Dependencies

 For ease of use all necessary prebuilt dependencies are located in the `Assets/Plugins` directory in